lightningboltemoji/clear-unsent-messages/README.md

 ## Updates

+* 2023-09-06: Performance optimizations (do less on client thread).
 * 2023-02-20: Fix compatibility with the Key Remapping plugin.
 * 2023-02-09: Fix resizable mode.
 Fix text alignment when clearing long messages.